-

 In November 2015, Sistering’s Bloor West Drop In opened 24/7.

-THE REALITIES OF THE EARLY 1980’S HAVE NOT CHANGED MUCH FOR MANY WOMEN WHO VISIT SISTERING TODAY, 35 YEARS LATER.
+THE CHALLENGES OF THE EARLY 1980S HAVE BECOME MORE DIRE FOR MANY WOMEN WHO VISIT SISTERING TODAY.

-Low levels of social assistance and disability payments combined with the chronic shortage of safe, affordable and permanent housing continues to undermine women’s efforts for independence and dignity.
+Low levels of social support combined with the chronic shortage of safe, affordable housing continues to undermine women’s efforts for independence and dignity.